Ircama/osm-carto-tutorials/pages/50_editing-guidelines.md

 [Christoph Hormann](https://github.com/imagico) published an excellent document on [Design goals and guidelines for the Openstreetmap-carto style](https://matteobrusa.github.io/md-styler/?url=https://raw.githubusercontent.com/imagico/openstreetmap-carto/a8c9a49ad5f0e4c1fa0f34f580adbebfbe9cc5c3/CARTOGRAPHY.md&theme=bootstrap).
 It extends the official [CARTOGRAPHY](https://github.com/gravitystorm/openstreetmap-carto/blob/master/CARTOGRAPHY.md) document with considerations on colors and zoom levels; reading and understanding it is recommended.

+I'd also thoroughly recommend the various guides at [Imagico blog](http://blog.imagico.de/en/).

 ### Zoom filter in stylesheets

 When defining the appropriate zoom level to render a feature, it is important to consider the effect of the [Mercator projection](https://en.wikipedia.org/wiki/Mercator_projection).